lfglabs-dev/convertify/README.md

 ## Support

 Convertify is free to build and use.
-If you find it useful and want to support development, you can purchase it on the **Mac App Store** — same app, automatic updates, and a nice way to say thanks.
+If you find it useful and want to support development, you can purchase it on the **Mac App Store**: same app, automatic updates, and a nice way to say thanks.

 <!-- [Download on the Mac App Store](https://apps.apple.com/app/convertify) -->